bmonreal/adv_lab_data_analysis/likelihood/README.md

 ## A level deeper than curve_fit

 Deep in the source code, `curve_fit` is just a user-friendly 'wrapper' function.
-The ugly details---deciding which parameters to adjust, deciding when to stop, deciding what errors to report---are handled by (usually, I think) `scipy.optimize.least_squares`.
+The ugly details---deciding which parameters to adjust, deciding when to stop, deciding what errors to report---are handled by either  `scipy.optimize.leastsq` or  `scipy.optimize.least_squares`.
 It is worth looking at the [documentation for this](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html#scipy.optimize.least_squares) function because it documents some interesting options.
 But it's also worth understanding what it does.

 We should contrast the call with `curve_fit`.
 For `curve_fit` you pass in (a) a function, which, on evaluation with parameters fed in, returns a theory curve (b) an array of data points.  `curve_fit` evaluates the function, subtracts the data points, and gets an array of residuals.
 (As you have now done several times, an array of residuals can be quickly turned into a chi2 value via,. e.g., `sum((residuals/errors)**2)`.)